teocala/Mini-Projects-DeepL/README.md

-# Mini-Project-1-DeepL
+# Mini-Projects-DeepL
-Repository for the Mini-Project 1 of the Deep Learning course (EE-559), A.Y.
-2021/2022
+Repository for the 2 Mini Projects of the Deep Learning course (EE-559), A.Y.
+2021/2022 Follow the ProjDescription for the information and rules, in particular the code structure.